ryane/ryaneschinger.com/content/articles/2017-05-01-kubernetes-external-dns-ingress.md

 Deploying the nginx-ingress controller requires creating several Kubernetes resources.
 First, we need to deploy a default backend server.
 If a request arrives that does not match any of the Ingress rules, it will be routed to the default backend which will return a 404 response.
 The `defaultbackend` Deployment will be backed by a [ClusterIP Service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types) that listens on port 80.

 The nginx-ingress controller itself requires three Kubernetes resources.
 The Deployment to run the controller, a ConfigMap to hold the controller's configuration, and a backing Service.
 Since we are working with AWS, we will deploy a `LoadBalancer` Service.
-On AWS, this will create an [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) in front of the nginx-ingress controller.
+This will create an [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) in front of the nginx-ingress controller.
 The architecture looks something like this:

 ```
      internet